n1dhn/learn/content/faq.md

 {{< /expand >}}

+{{< expand "Do I need to backup my node after every transaction or periodically?" >}}

+Rubix is designed differently from other chains, its more decentralized.
+Other chains, everyone data is stored everywhere, causing privacy issues/slow adoption.
+We designed it such that everyone is responsible for their data, but provenance is on the chain & immutable.

+If a transaction happens after last backup & system crashes, you can restore to latest state by syncing proofchain to any node that did txns after your node txn.
+Because every subsequent node will store the latest chain.
+So you can always sync to the latest state.
+That's not an issue if you are using a backup.

+{{< /expand >}}

 Have more questions?
-Feel free to Tweet or message our team [@rubixchain](https://twitter.com/birdwatch)
+Feel free to Tweet or message our team [@rubixchain](https://twitter.com/rubixchain)